Cupnfish/Cupnfish-log/2021/bevy experience.md

 ```

 We didn’t even implement any functionality for the system, and adding it directly to the App would have triggered query conflicts.

-Replace the above query with `QuerySet`:
+Now we replace the above query with `QuerySet`:

 ```rust
 fn position(